ta2fb/pyex_cc/{{cookiecutter.project_name}}/README.rst

 Releases
 ########

+This project uses https://github.com/ta2fb/codeartifact_release for releases that are pushed to AWS CodeArtifact.

-.. warning:: Make sure you have write permissions to the s3pypi bucket and/or the CodeArtifact repository before running this command!
+.. warning:: Make sure you have write permissions to the CodeArtifact repository before running this command!

 .. code-block:: bash

-    ./perform-release.sh x.y.z
+    codeartifact-release --version x.y.z